vellsneha/weather-kinesis/README.md

 ## License

-This project is for educational purposes.
+This project is a part of Cloud Computing Coursework.

-## Author

-Created as part of AWS data engineering coursework.